Creating and Using MODX Snippets

 The ">=" operator just means "greater than or equal to" so the first "if" statement just says: If the value of $howMany is great than or equal to 1, print that first line.
 The next two "if" statements are basically the same but they're testing for a different value of $howMany.

 In the fourth "if" statement, we see the "!=" operator which combines the "not" operator ("!") with the equals sign.
-It says: If the value of the $addText parameter is not equal to "" (nothing, aka an empty string), do the stuff in the curly braces.
-In other words, if the snippet call sent us something in the $addText parameter, do the following.
+It says: If the value of the $addText property is not equal to "" (nothing, aka an empty string), do the stuff in the curly braces.
+In other words, if the snippet tag sent us something in the $addText property, do the following.

 When you get tired of looking at the new snippet code, save the snippet and preview the page again.
 You should see the first two strings but not the third and you should see "Add this" as a third line on the page.
-Try changing the parameters in the snippet call and watch what happens to the output when you preview the page.
+Try changing the properties in the snippet tag and watch what happens to the output when you preview the page.

-By now, you should understand the basics of snippet calls and snippet parameters.
-Some of MODx's popular snippets have many more parameters, and some MODx snippet parameters contain chunk names instead of literal values, but the principle is the same for all snippets.
-Parameters are just pieces of information that tell the snippet how to do its job.
+By now, you should understand the basics of snippet tags and snippet properties.
+Some of MODX's popular snippets have many more properties, and some MODX snippet properties contain chunk names instead of literal values, but the principle is the same for all snippets.
+Properties are just pieces of information that tell the snippet how to do its job.

 Useful Snippet Links